FCO/Red/docs/api/Red/Traits.md

 ) returns Empty
 ```

-is unique This trait marks an attribute (column) as UNIQUE receiving data to ve used on column definition.
+This trait marks an attribute (column) as UNIQUE receiving data to ve used on column definition.

+### is id

 ### multi sub trait_mod:<is>